 - Pronunciation: general and specific vocabulary

-- Exposure to a variety of real-life situations (scientific presentation, reports, CV and cover letter, job interviews) requiring specific language functions.
+- Exposure to a variety of real-life situations (scientific presentation, CV and cover letter, job interviews) requiring specific language functions.

 - Consolidation and improvement of grammar use, vocabulary accuracy as well as pronunciation.